zakizndn/Surveillance-Video-Summariser/README.md

 # Surveillance Video Summarization
 ECE3086 - Multimedia Technology and Applications

-Project Title: Development of an Intelligent Multimedia System for Surveillance Video Monitoring.
+Development of an Intelligent Multimedia System for Surveillance Video Monitoring.

 #### Requirement 1
 Find the video frame rate, resolution, and uncompressed video size